syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Legend.md

 ![Chart Legend in MAUI Chart](Legend_images/maui_chart_legend_Enable.png)

 ## Legend Visibility

 To control the visibility of the legend in a chart control, the [IsVisible]() property can be used.
-Here's an example of how to define the legend visibility in a chart control:
+Here is an example of how to define the legend visibility in a chart control:

 {% tabs %}